XRPLF/xrpl-py/README.md

 ### Serialize and sign transactions

-To securely submit transactions to the XRP Ledger, you need to first serialize data from JSON and other formats into the [binary format accepted by the XRP Ledger and its core server (`rippled`)](https://xrpl.org/serialization.html#serialization-format), then to [authorize the transaction](https://xrpl.org/transaction-basics.html#authorizing-transactions) by digitally [signing it](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.core.keypairs.html?highlight=sign#xrpl.core.keypairs.sign) with the account's private key.
-Because this can be error-prone, `xrpl-py` provides methods that simplify the process.
+To securely submit transactions to the XRP Ledger, you need to first serialize data from JSON and other formats into the [XRP Ledger's canonical format](https://xrpl.org/serialization.html), then to [authorize the transaction](https://xrpl.org/transaction-basics.html#authorizing-transactions) by digitally [signing it](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.core.keypairs.html?highlight=sign#xrpl.core.keypairs.sign) with the account's private key.
+The `xrpl-py` library provides several methods to simplify this process.

 Use the [`xrpl.transaction`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.transaction.html) module to sign and submit transactions.
 The module offers three ways to do this: